Manojkl/Cost_To_Consumers-CTC/AGI/Education/Readme.md

 * National exams are the de facto measure at age 18.
 * Global goals like **SDG 4** try to define what "quality" means, but **implementation and monitoring vary**.

-Teach children past, present, future aspects of country.
+Teach children past, present, future aspects of country,...etc.